sensationmm/bcgdv/README.md

 ## BCG DV Challenge

-A working demo of this app can ve found on Heroku at https://bcgdv.herokuapp.com/
+A working demo of this app can be found on Heroku at https://bcgdv.herokuapp.com/

 To get a local version:
 ```